Debt Relief Order (DRO)

 You won’t be eligible if you are involved in bankruptcy proceedings or any other formal insolvency procedure.
 However, if one of your creditors has asked a court to make you bankrupt, you may ask the creditor for permission to apply for a DRO instead.

-Benefits of a Debt Relief Order
+Key Features of a Debt Relief Order

 • Your debts will be written off at the end of the DRO.
 There are a few exceptions, as explained opposite.